openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<plot>`` Element
 ------------------

-Each plot must contain a combination of the following attributes or
+Each plot is specified by a combination of the following attributes or
 sub-elements:

   :id: